 If you plan to grow your business, as most people do, then incorporating often pays off for the following reasons:

-- thousands of dollars you can save on tax
+- Thousands (if not tens of thousands) of dollars you can save on tax each year